 Despite the recent slowing of China's economic growth, global energy demand is expected to increase over time, driven by expected economic growth from non-OECD countries.
 Natural gas will play an important role in meeting this energy demand and is anticipated to be one of the world's fastest growing energy sources.
 Most natural gas demand will stem from the need for greater power generation capacity, as natural gas is a cleaner alternative to coal, which has the largest market share for power generation.
-Within North America, United States natural gas demand is also expected to be driven by the next wave of gas-intensive petrochemical facilities which are expected to enter service over the next two years along with the commissioning of the first of several LNG export facilities in 2016.
+Within North America, United States natural gas demand is also expected to be driven by the next wave of gas-intensive petrochemical facilities which are expected to enter service over the next two years along with the growing volume of LNG exports, with the first cargo having sailed in late February 2016.
 Over the longer term, higher United States natural gas demand is expected to be driven by the industrial sector and from power generation and will be supplemented by higher exports, via LNG and to Mexico.
 Within Canada, natural gas demand growth is expected to be largely tied to oil sands development and growth in gas-fired power generation.

 Similar to crude oil, robust North American supply from tight formations has created a demand and supply imbalance for natural gas and some NGL products.
 North American gas supply continues to be significantly impacted by development in the northeastern United States, primarily the prolific Marcellus shale, as well as the rapidly growing Utica shale.
 The abundance of supply from these shale plays has fundamentally altered natural gas flow patterns in North America.
 For example, flows from the United States Gulf Coast and WCSB that historically supplied eastern markets, have largely been displaced.
 Similar pressures are also being felt in the Midwest and southern markets.
 As a result, natural gas production from regions other than the northeastern United States has largely been flat or has declined over the past several years in the face of lower-cost production from the Appalachian region in addition to prolonged weak North American natural gas prices.
-While low natural gas prices are expected to be a key driver in future natural gas demand and infrastructure growth, it is also expected that gas supply will remain ample and could respond quickly to rising demand thereby limiting price advances.
+An exception would be the recent surge in WCSB production, reaching an all-time record high in early 2016, which was triggered by the combination of new infrastructure and the connection of previously drilled wells.
+In the longer term, while low natural gas prices are expected to be a key driver in future natural gas demand and infrastructure growth, it is also expected that gas supply will remain ample and could respond quickly to rising demand thereby limiting price advances.